Fuad I of Egypt: Early life

 Prior to becoming sultan, Fuad played a major role in the establishment of Egyptian University (now called Cairo University).
 He became the university's first rector in 1908, and remained in the post until his resignation in 1913.
 He was succeeded as rector by then-minister of Justice Hussein Rushdi Pasha.

-In 1913, Fuad made unsuccessful attempts to secure the throne of Albania for himself, which had obtained its independence from the Ottoman Empire a year earlier.
-At the time, Egypt and Sudan was ruled by his nephew, Abbas II, and the likelihood of Fuad becoming the monarch in his own country seemed remote.
-This, and the fact that the Muhammad Ali dynasty was of Albanian descent, encouraged Fuad to seek the Albanian throne.
+in 1911, following the Italian invasion of Tripoli and Cyrenaica during the Italo-Turkish War, Prince Ahmed Fuad sought to establish himself as the Arab Muslim ruler of Libya under the Italian crown, as the likelihood of Fuad becoming the monarch in his own country seemed remote; however, the Italian government ultimately rejected his proposal, preferring direct colonial administration over a subsidiary monarchy.

+In 1913, Azzam Pasha suggested nominating Prince Fuad for the throne of Albania, in response to the desire of Albanian Muslims to have a Muslim king.
+The European Allied powers chose a German prince instead to rule Albania in March 1914.

 Fuad also served as president of the Egyptian Geographic Society from 1915 until 1918.

 Reign

-Fuad came under consideration as a candidate for the Albanian throne, but he was ultimately bypassed in favour of a Christian ruler.
 He ascended the throne of the Sultanate of Egypt upon the death of his brother Hussein Kamel in 1917.
 In the aftermath of the Egyptian Revolution of 1919, the United Kingdom ended its protectorate over Egypt, and recognised it as a sovereign state on 28 February 1922.
 On 15 March 1922, Fuad issued a decree changing his title from Sultan of Egypt to King of Egypt.
 In 1930, he attempted to strengthen the power of the Crown by abrogating the 1923 Constitution and replacing it with a new constitution that limited the role of parliament to advisory status only.
 Large scale public dissatisfaction compelled him to restore the earlier constitution in 1935.